 The Graduate Department of Pharmaceutical Sciences offers MSc (Master of Science) and PhD (Doctor of Philosophy) degree programs.
 These research-intensive programs encompass all aspects of the delivery, development, administration and utilization of therapeutic drugs.
 Students with degrees in physical, biological, and social sciences with an interest in all aspects of drugs (delivery, design, use, etc.) are encouraged to apply.
 These programs provide a stimulating and productive environment for graduate education and research, and are ideal for students interested in pursuing careers in research, industry, healthcare systems, government, and academia.
 The MSc and PhD programs have two intakes for new students – in September and January.
 To apply for January 2019 admission, please submit completed applications by October 1, 2018.
 To apply for September 2019 admission, please submit completed applications by February 1, 2019.

-The Faculty offers two residency programs designed to give students the opportunity to gain extended real world experiences: the Hospital Pharmacy Residency program and the Industrial Pharmacy Residency program.
-The Hospital Pharmacy Residency program is a one-year program coordinated by the Faculty and the Hospital Pharmacy Residency Forum of Ontario designed to produce skilled hospital pharmacy practitioners and future leaders.
-Applications for this program are processed by the individual hospitals that offer these residencies.
-For 2019 admission, applications must be submitted by October 2018.
+The Faculty offers two residency programs designed to give recent graduates the opportunity to gain extended real world experiences: the Hospital Pharmacy Residency program and the Industrial Pharmacy Residency program.
+The Hospital Pharmacy Residency program is a one-year program coordinated by the Hospital Pharmacy Residency Forum of Ontario designed to produce skilled hospital pharmacy practitioners and future leaders.
+Applications for this program are coordinated via a centralized application process.
+The Pharmacy Residency Application and Matching Service is operated by the Canadian Society of Hospital Pharmacist (CSHP).
 The Industrial Pharmacy Residency program is also a one-year program administered by the Faculty in cooperation with participating pharmaceutical companies.
-This program was designed to help students develop their research skills and gain practical experience in the pharmaceutical industry.
+This program is designed to help recent pharmacy graduates develop their skills and gain practical experience in specialized areas of the pharmaceutical industry.
 To apply to this program, you must be a recent pharmacy graduate or a student in the final year of an undergraduate pharmacy degree.
-Applications must be submitted between September 1, 2018 and October 1, 2018 for September 2019 admission.
+Applications open each September for residencies the following September.

 International Pharmacy Graduate